rogozinds/aws-examples/README.md

 4. **AWS CDK**: [Installation guide](https://docs.aws.amazon.com/cdk/v2/guide/getting_started.html).

 ## How to use the service
+Before you can deploy the final version of the service, you have to call `npm install` from the src folder to install the mapshaper dependency.
+Otherwise, you will recieve the error from the processing lambda, that mapshaper module could not be imported.

 After you call `cdk deploy`, AWS CDK will create an AWS stack for the project on your AWS account.
 It will show a "Deployment is successful" message along with the RestAPI endpoint, in a format like this: